chef/chef-web-docs/content/api_chef_server.md

 <tbody>
 <tr class="odd">
 <td><code>q</code></td>
 <td>The search query used to identify a list of items on a Chef Infra Server.
-This option uses the same syntax as the <code>search</code> subcommand.</td>
+This option uses the same syntax as the <code>knife search</code> subcommand.</td>
 </tr>
 <tr class="even">
 <td><code>rows</code></td>